ttafsir/hos-django/README.md

 and the services they provide.

 The file structure shown follows the typical Django file structure.
 Keep in mind GeoDjango functionality is enabled.
-Also this project connects to a PostGIS database.
+Also, this project connects to a PostGIS database.

 Description of folders: